 Slow-play penalties do not require a judge to determine whether a player is intentionally stalling.
 All players have the responsibility to play quickly enough so that their opponents are not at a significant disadvantage because of the time limit.

-No extra time should be included with the penalty unless a lengthy ruling occurred (see the Universal Tournament Rules, section 18).
+A three-minute time extension is included with this penalty.
 If slow play has significantly affected the result of the match, the judge should upgrade the penalty as appropriate.

 Slow Play-Playing Slowly